1) See the wonders of Abul Simbel

 The Valley of the Kings is located on the Nile’s west bank opposite the city of Luxor.
 Known as the “Royal Necropolis,” this area is the location of 63 Pharaonic and noble citizen tomb chambers constructed between the 16th-11th century B.C.
 Since the discovery of the first tomb in the late 18th century, the Valley of the Kings has been a treasure trove of information and artifacts for Egyptologists and archaeologists alike.

 The most significant find was the royal tomb of King Tutankhamun discovered in 1922 by the famed Egyptologist Howard Carter.
 The contents of King Tut’s burial chamber were extraordinary since most of the other excavated tombs had been raided and robbed leaving only the wall coverings and tombs’ construction to study and decipher.
 An ornate royal throne, an "out of this world” deathbed, a gold chariot, sarcophaguses, solar boats, funerary statues plus alabaster perfume bottles and canopic entrail jars are examples of King Tut’s treasures found in this lavish tomb.
-The 5000 plus tomb artifacts are now housed and can be seen in the Egyptian Museum in Cairo.
+Over 5000 tomb artifacts are now housed and can be seen in the Egyptian Museum in Cairo.

 You enter the tomb’s chambers through a narrow, inclined passageway.
 On the interior walls and ceilings are highly graphic pictorial scenes, thought-provoking hieroglyphics and an overwhelming amount of carvings, especially, the fabulous cartouches all done to “create magical spells to assist the Pharaoh in finding his way safely to the afterlife.”
-To date no other tomb discovered surpasses that of King Tutankhamun’s.
+To date, no other tomb discovered surpasses that of King Tutankhamun’s.